petsan/generation-paycheck/README.md

 BRAGGING RIGHTS:
 Create a JSON file with the entire payroll for the week

-UBER DEV:
+OVERACHIEVER:
-Make flask application that doea all of the above
+Make web application that doea all of the above

 Hints:
 1. use functions for calculations and printing